naeglinghaff/TDD-exercises/README.md

 | ["a"] | ["1:a"] |
 | ["a", "b"] | ["1:a", "2:b"] |
 | ["a", "b", "c"] | ["1: a", 2: b"], "3: c"]|

+### Edge cases

+It should be able to accept empty strings and long inputs.

+### Approach

+Using a results array I could push the index of the item + 1 to get the line number and then the item itself using string interpolation.

+For edge cases I had to implement a count which could keep a note of how often a blank string had appeared.
+However, this had limitations.
+It would only work in cases where there were consecutive blank strings as per the example in the kata.
+For further edge cases where blank strings were intermingled a different approach would need to be adopted.